ibm-cloud-docs/containers/cs_plan_ha.md

      The **Load Balancer Ingress** IP address is the portable IP address that was assigned to your load balancer service.

-4. Set up a global load balancer by using {{site.data.keyword.Bluemix_notm}} Internet Services (CIS) or set up your own global load balancer.
+4. Set up a global load balancer by using {{site.data.keyword.cloud_notm}} Internet Services (CIS) or set up your own global load balancer.

     **To use a CIS global load balancer**:
-    1. Set up the service by following steps 1 - 5 in [Getting Started with {{site.data.keyword.Bluemix_notm}} Internet Services (CIS)](/docs/infrastructure/cis?topic=cis-getting-started#getting-started).
+    1. Set up the service by following steps 1 - 5 in [Getting Started with {{site.data.keyword.cloud_notm}} Internet Services (CIS)](/docs/infrastructure/cis?topic=cis-getting-started#getting-started).
 These steps walk you through provisioning the service instance, adding your app domain, and configuring your name servers, and creating DNS records.
 Create a DNS record for each ALB or load balancer IP address that you collected.
 These DNS records map your app domain to all of your cluster ALBs or load balancers, and ensure that requests to your app domain are forwarded to your clusters in a round-robin cycle.
     2. [Add health checks](/docs/infrastructure/cis?topic=cis-set-up-and-configure-your-load-balancers#add-a-health-check) for the ALBs or load balancers.
 You can use the same health check for the ALBs or load balancers in all of your clusters, or create specific health checks to use for specific clusters.
     3. [Add an origin pool](/docs/infrastructure/cis?topic=cis-set-up-and-configure-your-load-balancers#add-a-pool) for each cluster by adding the cluster's ALB or load balancer IPs.
 For example, if you have 3 clusters that each have two ALBs, create three origin pools that each have twp ALB IP addresses.
 Add a health check to each origin pool that you create.
     4. [Add a global load balancer](/docs/infrastructure/cis?topic=cis-set-up-and-configure-your-load-balancers#set-up-and-configure-your-load-balancers).